 The ear is kept dry.
 An antibiotic given by mouth may be used if the ear becomes infected.
 Ear drops may be given for contaminated injuries.
 Usually, the eardrum heals without further treatment, but if it does not heal within 2 months, surgery to repair the eardrum (tympanoplasty) may be needed.
 People with a severe injury, particularly one accompanied by marked hearing loss, severe vertigo, or both, may need to have more immediate surgery.
 If a perforation is not repaired, the person may develop a smoldering infection—chronic otitis media—in the middle ear.

-A persistent conductive hearing loss (see Hearing Loss and Deafness: Causes) occurring after perforation of the eardrum suggests a disruption or fixation of the ossicles, which may be repaired surgically.
+A persistent conductive hearing loss (see see Causes) occurring after perforation of the eardrum suggests a disruption or fixation of the ossicles, which may be repaired surgically.
 A sensorineural hearing loss or vertigo that persists for more than a few hours after the injury suggests that something has injured or penetrated the inner ear.

 Last full review/revision February 2008 by Richard T. Miyamoto, MD, MS